irssi/irssi.github.io/documentation/settings/index.markdown

 {:#query_track_nick_changes}
 ` query_track_nick_changes = ON `

 > Query windows will track nick changes when this is on.
-That is, it looks for a matching user@host if a message comes in with an unknown nick.
+That is, when receiving a message from an unknown nick, it looks for a query with a matching user@host before creating a new one, and if it finds one, it gets renamed to use the new nick.
->
-> TODO - Really?

 {:#reuse_unused_windows}
 ` reuse_unused_windows = OFF `